nisicadmir/nodejs-typescript/tutorial-2.md

 throw new SomethingIsWrongError();
 ```

 Before we start creating our error handler we need to decide what is the right way to go.
-Most of my applications have supported/support multiple languages which means that the message needs to be translated into language which user has selected.
-We cannot show error in English language if the user has selected Japanese language which means the error message needs to be translated somewhere.
+Most of my applications have supported/support multiple languages which means that the message needs to be translated into the language which the user has selected.
+We cannot show errors in English language if the user has selected Japanese language which means the error message needs to be translated somewhere.
 Either we translate the message on the server side or on the client side.

 - Server side translation
-  In order to translate the message on the server side we have always to know to whome we are sending the exception in order to get the selected language from user.
-Challenge of this approach is that a developer needs always to have the selected language of user whenever an error message needs to be sent to the client side.
+  In order to translate the message on the server side we have to know to whom we are sending the exception in order to get the selected language from the user.
+Challenge of this approach is that a developer needs always to have the selected language of the user whenever an error message needs to be sent to the client side.

 - Client side translation
-  Other solution is to send an unique error code and any additional data if needed so the translation of exception should be done on the client side based on the code and this is the solutions which I prefer.
+  Other solution is to send an unique error code and any additional data if needed so the translation of exceptions should be done on the client side based on the code and this is the solution which I prefer.

 The client side needs to know: